Appiko/arduino-projects/Distance_Measurement/README.md

 Objective		       	:	 Distance Measurement using VL6180X sensor with Arduino Pro Micro
 =============
 We want to use this distance measuring setup to measure the distance inside the enclosure of another product(length from top to bottom of enclosure).
-So whenever me make any changes inside the enclosure or on the PCB inside it we don't have to measure it again and again.
+So whenever I make any changes inside the enclosure or on the PCB inside it we don't have to measure it again and again.
 Just close the enclosure and the change is displayed on an OLED display.

 Materials Required	:
 ====================
-1. Arduino Pro Micro (we used 5V, 16MHz cofiguration)
+1. Arduino Pro Micro (we used 5V, 16MHz configuration)
 2. VL6180X Time of Flight Micro-LIDAR distance sensor breakout board
-3. 128x64 1.3" OLED graphical display with SSD1306 driver with controller
+3. 128x64 1.3" OLED graphical display with the SSD1306 driver with controller
 4. Wires or jumpers
 5. USB cable (USB to USB-micro)